 The SCHS&M offers several programs for adults through the year.
 Programs focus on different topics related to local and regional history.
 A description of each program is below.
 Please check our calendar for a current list of upcoming programs.
 All of the Museum's adultprograms are offered at no cost unless otherwise noted.
 If you have any questions please contact Curator of Education.

-Relaxed and informal, that is the basis for Casual Conversations in History.
-These monthly informal programs are co-hosted with the Sheridan Senior Center from September through May.
+Relaxed is the basis for Casual Conversations in History.
+These monthly programs are co-hosted with the Hub on Smith from September through May.
 Moderated by local historian Helen Laumann, Conversations looks at different aspects of Sheridan County History.
 Past topics include the "History of the Bighorn Mountains," "Railroads of Sheridan County," and "Prohibition in Sheridan County."

-Casual Conversations in History are held at in the Community Room at Sheridan Senor Center (unless otherwise posted) on the second Wednesday of each month from September through May.
-Conversations begin at 10:30 am and is open to the public at no cost.
+Casual Conversations in History are held at in the Community Room at Hub on Smith (unless otherwise posted) on the second Wednesday of each month from September through May.
+Conversations begin at 10:30 am and are open to the public at no cost.

-On the Museum's longest running programs,the Evening Program Series hosts guest presenters on a range of local and regional topics.
-EPS programs are held once a month during the fall, winter, and spring months.
+One the Museum's longest running programs,the Evening Program Series hosts guest presenters on a range of local and regional topics.
+EPS programs are held during the fall, winter, and spring months.
 Past programs include "History of the Wrench Ranch" by Jane Rice and "Songs of the Open Range" by Rex Rideout.
-Programs are held at the Fulmer Public Library unless otherwise noted.
 Please check our calendar for upcoming programs.
-All EPS programs are open to the public at no cost.
+All EPS programs are open to the public at no cost unless otherwise noted.

 Please check back for information on upcoming programs

 Want to walk in the footprints of history?
 Join the Museum for a historical trek.
-These special excursions take visitors outside to historic sites, battlefields and other points of interests.
-Past treks include the Rosebud Battlefield.
+These special excursions take visitors outside to historic sites, battlefields, and other points of interest.
+Past treks include the Rosebud Battlefield, and along the Black Diamond Trail.
 There is a ticket fee for historical treks.
 Check our calendar for information on upcoming treks.